surifirstpin/biplus_documentation/docs/DatabaseConnection.md

 **I.**  Get the connection details for your database such as Host name, schema name, username and password from your             **Database Administrator**.
 **II.** Enable secure access to your database.
 You have several choices:
 -  Using an IP Address Whitelist, optionally adding SSL Encryption.
-  - Using an SSH Tunnel, which provides an secured connection and extra authentication and also m
+  - Using an SSH Tunnel, which provides an secured connection and extra authentication and also more time c

 **III.** On your database, set it up to work with BiPlus.
 The instructions may vary from dialect to dialect.
 Typically it includes providing approval to BiPlus to access your database.